Amanat (political party): Qoşanov leadership

 On 26 April 2022, at the 23rd Extraordinary Congress of Amanat, Tokayev formally resigned from his position as party chairman and withdrew from membership, reinforcing his commitment to presidential neutrality and emphasized that the president should not be affiliated with any political party, which he believed would promote fairness and ensure equal opportunities for all political forces.
 Tokayev's resignation followed significant changes within the party, including the merger of the Adal party with Amanat.
 In his speech at the congress, Tokayev expressed confidence that Amanat would remain pivotal in Kazakhstan's political life without his leadership, nominating Erlan Qoşanov, Chairman of the Mäjilis, as his successor due to his extensive experience and leadership capabilities, with the congress delegates unanimously approving his candidacy.

 After taking over as chairman of Amanat, Qoşanov highlighted the intensified political competition following Tokayev's departure from the party, stressing that the party's responsibility lies in addressing societal issues and resolving citizens' concerns to achieve electoral success.
-He reaffirmed the party’s commitment to supporting President Tokayev’s reforms, focusing on political, economic, and social changes to improve citizens' lives and increase competition in various sectors.
+He reaffirmed the party's commitment to supporting President Tokayev's reforms, focusing on political, economic, and social changes to improve citizens' lives and increase competition in various sectors.
 Qoşanov emphasized the need for clear roadmaps and regional targets to implement the election program, while ensuring Amanat's active role in building a New Kazakhstan and combating bureaucracy for meaningful progress.

+Dissolution and merger into Ädilet

+Following the registration of the Ädilet party in June 2026, Amanat's leadership expressed support for the consolidation of pro-presidential political forces around the reform agenda of president Tokayev and the implementation of the new constitution.
+At a meeting of the party's political council on 6 June 2026, members endorsed political unification with Ädilet.

+At the 26th Extraordinary Congress on 12 June 2026, attended by more than 1,500 delegates, including members of the political council, members of parliament, representatives of the party’s youth wing Jastar Ruhy, and delegates from all regions of Kazakhstan, Qoşanov proposed merging Amanat with the newly formed Ädilet party, stating that the country required "new points of unification" rather than new political divisions.
+He also noted that, despite recent changes, "associations about the party's past" persisted in public perception, and said Amanat had entered a new stage of development, with greater national unity and cohesion required.
+Delegates subsequently voted to dissolve the party and merge it into Ädilet.
+Party leaders described the decision as a means of consolidating political forces in support of the country's reform programme.

+The merger was subsequently ratified at the 2nd Ädilet Ordinary Congress on 14 June, which delegates accepted Amanat and its membership into the new party, formally completing the unification process. Ädilet chairman Aibek Dädebay described the merger as "a wise decision based on national responsibility, which takes precedence over narrow party interests".

 Organisation

-The party operates based on principles like voluntariness, equality, self-government, legality, and transparency, with its mission and values outlined in the political platform.
+The party operated based on principles like voluntariness, equality, self-government, legality, and transparency, with its mission and values outlined in the political platform.